-Spring Gully is approximately 7.8 square kilometres and has four parks covering nearly five per cent of total area.
+The size of Spring Gully is approximately 7.8 square kilometres and has many parks covering nearly 38.7 per cent of total area.

-The population in 2011 was 2983 people and by the 2016 Census it was at 2994, showing a slight population growth of 0.4 per cent in the area during that time.
+The population in 2016 was 2994 and by the 2021 Census was recorded at 3092 showing a slight growth of 3.2 per cent in the area during that time.

-The district supported gold mining activities and the surrounding forest has long been a minor catchment area for the Spring Gully reservoir (1877).
+The district supported gold mining activities and the surrounding forest was a minor catchment area for the Spring Gully Reservoir built in 1877.

-Bendigo needed water for both domestic and mining purposes and the reservoir was mostly filled by water along a channel from the Coliban system via Malmsbury.
+Bendigo needed water for both domestic and mining purposes and the reservoir was mostly filled by water along a channel from the Coliban system, Malmsbury.

 In 1930 the reservoir’s capacity was increased fivefold, and the water was used for irrigation as far afield as White Hills and Huntly.

-Spring Gully Primary School was opened in 1906, and the town remained a small centre with a hall, a store and a hotel until Bendigo’s urban growth reached the location during the 1970s.
+Spring Gully primary school was opened in 1906, and the town remained a small centre with a hall, a store and a hotel until Bendigo’s urban growth reached there during the 1970s.

-CoreLogic data indicates that the predominant age group in Spring Gully is 50-59 years with households being primarily couples with children and are likely to be repaying $1000 – $1399 per month on mortgages.
+CoreLogic data indicates that the predominant age group in Spring Gully is 50-59 years with households being primarily couples with children and are likely to be repaying on average $1454 per month on mortgages.

 In general, people in Spring Gully work in a professional occupation.